-There is no person or company whose profession or business gives authority to a statement made by such person or company and who is named as having prepared or certified a statement, report or valuation described or included in a filing, or referred to in a filing made under NI 51-102 by the Company during the current financial year other than McDaniel, the Company's independent resource evaluators and PricewaterhouseCoopers SA, the Company's auditors.
+There is no person or company whose profession or business gives authority to a statement made by such person or company and who is named as having prepared or certified a statement, report or valuation described or included in a filing or referred to in a filing made under National Instrument 51-102 - Continuous Disclosure Obligations by the Company during the current financial year other than McDaniel, the Company's independent resource evaluators and PricewaterhouseCoopers LLP, the Company's auditors.
 None of the employees of McDaniel have any registered or beneficial interests, direct or indirect, in any securities or property of the Company or of the Company's associates or affiliates either at the time they prepared the statement, report or valuation prepared by it, at any time thereafter, or to be received by them.
-PricewaterhouseCoopers SA, the Company's auditors, are independent in accordance with the auditor's rules of professional conduct in Canada.
-In addition, none of the aforementioned persons or companies, nor any Director, officer or employee of any of the aforementioned persons or companies, is or is expected to be elected, appointed or employed as a Director, officer or employee of the Company or any associate or affiliate of the Company.
+The Corporation's independent auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have prepared an independent auditor's report dated March 12, 2025, in respect of the Corporation's consolidated financial statements as at December 31, 2024, and December 31, 2023, and for the years then ended.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Corporation within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada, including the Rules of Professional Conduct with Guidance Chartered Professional Accountants of Albert, and any applicable legislation or regulations.
+In addition, none of the aforementioned persons or companies, nor any director, officer or employee of any of the aforementioned persons or companies, is or is expected to be elected, appointed or employed as a director, officer or employee of the Company or any associate or affiliate of the Company.